 Pausing (Waqf) in the language means to stop something, but in Tajweed it means stopping the sound and being silent at the end of the word for a period of time during which the reader usually breathes with the intention of resuming reading again.

-Types of Waqf in Tajweed
+What Are the Main Types of Waqf in the Quran?

 Ibtida meaning

+Beginning (Ibtida) is to begin reading after pausing or interrupting.
 We can say that for Ibtida to occur, there must be a previous Waqf.

 What is Ibtida meaning in Arabic?